Question

 The Difference

-mod_suexec is a module made available by Apache to streamline requests to be processed on a user-level basis.
-This workflow is vital from a security standpoint as it prevents Apache from directly executing scripts which would potentially cause damage if a malicious script made its way to the server, granting that script access to other user site data (if the script was executed as Apache).
+The module mod_suexec allows Apache to streamline requests to be processed on a user-level basis.
+This workflow is vital from a security standpoint as it prevents Apache from directly executing scripts, which would potentially cause damage if a malicious script made its way to the server, granting that script access to other user site data (if the script was executed as Apache).

 Which one should I use?

-By default, a fresh cPanel install should come shipped with mod_ruid2 enabled within the default profile.
-Usage primarily depends on server necessity, how much resources are you willing to dedicate to Apache, and compatibility with other modules.
-Common incompatibility with mod_ruid2 would include ModSecurity, you can learn more about this by reading How to fix Failed to access DBM file.
+A fresh cPanel install comes shipped with mod_ruid2 enabled within the default profile.
+Usage primarily depends on server necessity, based on how many resources you are willing to dedicate to Apache, and compatibility with other modules.
+Common incompatibilities with mod_ruid2 would include ModSecurity.
+You can learn more about this by reading:

 Comments